optimization.py from machinable import Component class DummyOptimization(Component): def on_create(self): print( "Creating the optimization model with the following configuration: ", self.config, ) def on_execute(self): for i in range(3): print("Training step", i)

 self.flags.counter = 1.
 To avoid name collision, all native machinable flags use UPPERCASE (e.g.

-self.store allows for the storing of data and results of the components.
-Note that you don't have to specify where the data is being stored. machinable will manage unique directories automatically.
-The data can later be retrieved using the Storage interface.
+self.storage provides access to the storage directory of the component (each component directy name is unique and managed automatically so you don't have to specify where the data is being stored).
+The data can later be retrieved using the storage interfaces.

 self.log provides a standard logger interface that outputs to the console and a log file.